uog-cose/510-se-lab-paper-style-guide/README.md

 All figures should be fully explained (see Rule 1) rather than left to interpretation by the reader.
 A paper is a user manual, not a work of modern art.
 A figure should not be used as a substitute for a paragraph of text.

 Conclusions should conclude a paper, not just summarise them.
 Answer the questions: what have we learned? what can we generalise from this?

+A paper should be divided into two or more roughly equal sections.
+A section should be broken down into two or more roughly equal sub-sections, and so on.
+A corollary of this is that you should never have an single section by itself at any depth.
+I call these dangling sub-sections because of how they appear in the table of contents, but you can think of them as 'only-child' sub-sections.
+A dangling sub-section can either be merged with its parent or promoted to be a section in its own right.